Word Meanings - CONSCIOUSNESS - Book Publishers vocabulary database

 To behave ill; -- with a reflexive pronoun; as, to misdemean one's self. - SUITABILITY

 The quality or condition of being equable; evenness or uniformity; as, equability of temperature; the equability of the mind.
 For the celestial bodies, the equability and constancy of their motions argue them ordained by wisdom.
-Ray. - COMMENSURABILITY
+Ray. - DEMEANURE

 The quality of being commersurable.
 Sir T. Browne. - DEFLAGRABILITY